 ・・・・証人? |

-In the final version the game uses this dialog instead:
+The final version of the game uses this dialogue instead:

 Phoenix: